 In the preparation of the proposal for the composition of the Board of Directors, the requirements placed by the Company’s strategy, operations and development phase as well as the sufficient diversity of the Board of Directors are taken into account.
 The diversity of the Board of Directors is examined from different perspectives.
 Important factors for the Company are academic and professional backgrounds as well as strong, versatile and mutually complementary expertise, experience and knowledge in the different business areas important to the Company, internationality, independence of the Company, an appropriate number of members, and the age and gender distribution.
 The Board must have sufficient economic and financial knowledge, and management, marketing, and sales expertise.
 Each member of the Board acts as the expert of his/her field during board work.

 The Company’s goal is that both genders are represented on the Board of Directors.
 Currently, one of the members of the Board is a women.
 The Company’s goal concerning the representation of both genders has thus been fulfilled.
 In the selection and evaluation process of new Board Members, the primary criterion is the qualifications of the individual and the possibility to devote a sufficient amount of time to the work.
 Thus, both genders are taken into consideration equally.

-In 2017, Wulff Group Plc’s Board of Directors fulfilled the principles concerning the diversity of the Board of Directors, taking into consideration the scale of the Company’s business operations and development phase.
-The members of the Board had versatile expertise and an international background.
-They had mutually complementary competences, experience and knowledge.
+Wulff Group Plc’s Board of Directors fulfills the principles concerning the diversity of the Board of Directors, taking into consideration the scale of the Company’s business operations and development phase.
+The members of the Board have versatile expertise and an international background.
+They have mutually complementary competences, experience and knowledge.